Skip to content

 By hiring me, you know exactly who will perform the work.

-If you have an enormous task at hand, volunteers are a fantastic resource.
+If you have an enormous challenge, volunteers are a fantastic resource.
 However, if you’re looking to build an ongoing relationship with a single individual who has a broad set of skills and experience, liability insurance, and a mission that focuses on you and your easement’s goals, we should definately talk.
 I can also be hired to address any gaps left after a volunteer workday.

 What do you mean by “generating income?”